Conference Dates: December 8-9, 2021

 Audience: K-12 educators and innovators from around the world

-Because NEASC works with public, independent, and international schools, we are well-positioned to bring together a truly diverse cross-section of the global K-12 education community for a unique, multifaceted experience.
+Because NEASC works with public, independent, and international schools around the world, we are well-positioned to bring together a truly diverse cross-section of the global K-12 education community for a unique, multifaceted experience.

 - Session Formats